gardener/gardener/docs/concepts/gardenlet.md

 With previous Gardener versions, you had deployed the Gardener Helm chart (incorporating the API server, `controller-manager`, and scheduler).
-With v1, this stays the same, but you now have to deploy the gardenlet Helm chart as well into all of your seeds (if they aren’t shooted, as mentioned earlier).
+With v1, this stays the same, but you now have to deploy the gardenlet Helm chart as well into all of your seeds (if they aren’t managed, as mentioned earlier).

 More information: [Deploy a Gardenlet](../deployment/deploy_gardenlet.md) for all instructions.